Merzasphor/MWSE/docs/source/types/tes3actor.md

 ### `actorFlags`

+*Read-only*.
 A number representing the actor flags.
 Truly a bit field.

 **Returns**: